sid521/ML8-ImageCaptioning/README.md

 num_beams      |   4
 early_stopping |   True

-The predicitons.ipynb will be used for loading the weights and models for direct prediciton of new images.
+The prediction_beam.ipynb will be used for loading the weights and models for direct prediciton of new images and videos

 ## References
 - [ Image captioning with visual attention ](https://www.tensorflow.org/tutorials/text/image_captioning)